 2. Email asking why: We ask them a simple question: why do you want to work for Unito?
 The answer should be an actual human answer, not just a regurgitation of something from their cover letter.
 Provided that we get a clear answer, we move applicants along to a phone screen.

 - Only about half of people who we ask for a reply ever bother to answer, so only 20% of applicants make it past here.

-3. Screened – the department head proceeds to phone screen applicants.
-Phone screens are 15 – 20 minute phone calls.
+3. Screened: The department head proceeds to phone screen applicants.
+Phone screens are 15- to 20-minute phone calls.
 Every department head has their own style for these, but mine go:

-- 5 minutes about Unito.io as a company
+- Five minutes about Unito.io as a company

 - Sell the applicant on how cool we are: winner of “Best Canadian Startup of 2017” from Founder’s Institute, one of the “Top 10 Montreal Startups to watch” from betakit and Tourisme Montreal, and so on.

-- 5 minutes about the role – what the AORs would be, what kind of problems we need to solve, etc.
+- Five minutes about the role: what the AORs would be, what kind of problems we need to solve, etc.

 - What makes a good team?

-- 5 minutes about the culture differences and the risks & rewards of a startup
+- Five minutes about the culture differences and the risks and rewards of a startup.

 - Startups are inherently risky companies and the kind of person who craves complete stability in their life will probably not be happy here.
 After spending a little while selling the company at the start of the call, I contrast that by taking a few minutes to talk about how startups are high energy places where you are held accountable to goals.
 We also stress how many opportunities the candidate will have to grow within the company as it scales up to 100 employees and beyond!